Culture of the Ming dynasty: Early Ming period

 During the transition from Yuan to Ming, several chuanqi plays emerged, including the renowned "four great chuanqi plays", but there was a noticeable gap in the production of these plays after this period.
 This could possibly be attributed to the civil war of 1399–1402 and the relocation of the capital to the north (from Nanjing to Beijing).
 Another factor could be the departure of literati into civil service, which was in contrast to the Yuan period.

 The popularity of zaju persisted even after the fall of the Yuan dynasty, thanks to the efforts of two Ming princes during the early years of the Ming dynasty.
 These princes were Zhu Quan, the seventeenth son of the Hongwu Emperor, and the Hongwu Emperor's grandson, Zhu Youdun.
 Zhu Quan is credited with about fifty literary works, including twenty plays.
 Only two of his works have survived—one about the pursuit of immortality and the other about a young scholar who elopes with a beautiful widow, only to eventually marry her with her father's consent.
 These works are highly regarded for their elegant style.
 Zhu Quan is also known for compiling the Taihe zhengyin pu (The Table of Correct Sounds of the Great Peace Era), although it is believed that this work was actually compiled by one of his subordinates in the 1430s or 1440s.
 This work contains a list of 689 zaju plays, commentaries on dramatic poetry by various authors, and 335 melodies for zaju.
 Zhu Youdun, on the other hand, was the most prolific playwright of the first half of the 15th century.
 He wrote over thirty zaju plays, all of which were published.
 His works were often performed during court festivities, holidays, and anniversaries.
 Some of his plays featured elaborate stage designs with multiple troupes of dancers and singers, as well as special effects.
 Another group of Zhu Youdun's plays focused on classical zaju, with a central theme of praising a loyal courtier.
 He also wrote comedies that satirized dishonest merchants and disloyal courtiers.
-The success of these high-ranking members of the ruling dynasty inspired other authors to write zaju plays, but after the first third of the 15th century, interest in zaju declined.
+The success of these high-ranking members of the ruling dynasty inspired other authors to write zaju plays.
+After the first third of the 15th century, interest in zaju declined.